Script / Screenplay

 (Brian) Now, while I’m being paid by the homeowner to reduce the risk that a fire might ROAR up the hill and take out his house.
 I am a member of the Sierra Club.
 And I do take the environment into consideration when I’m deciding what goes and what stays.

-(Brian) Take this white fir for example.
-The
+(Brian) Take this

-loggers took out all the big Jeffrey pines to shore up the mine shafts in the
+white fir for example.
+The loggers took out all the big Jeffrey pines to shore

 (Later)